hasiburrahmanakash79/todoList/README.md

 The application uses React's `useState` and `useEffect` hooks for state management and side effects respectively.
 The tasks are stored in the local storage, so they persist across browser sessions.

-## How to Run

-1. Clone the repository.
-2. Install the dependencies using `npm install`.
-3. Start the application using `npm start`.

 ## Code Structure

 The main component is `App`.
 It maintains the state of the tasks and provides the functionality for the features mentioned above.
 The UI is built using JSX and styled with Tailwind CSS.